 The Sara Farrell Hutchison ’08 Memorial Scholarshipwill be awarded to non-traditional female students studying in any of the health-related fields.
 Marian Farrell Ph.D., Professor of Nursing, is offering to match each dollar raised, up to $25,000, to the scholarship she initiated in her daughter’s memory.

 The Opening Doors Scholarship Fund allows students from the Cristo Rey Network of High Schools to attend the University at no cost.
 Jim Slattery ’86 has offered to match the first $25,000 donated to the scholarship.

 Gifts to the Friends of the Library will go toward the endowment and become part of the regular spending plan of the Friends, which supports collections, resources, and services.
 Gifts to the 30th Anniversary Fund will go toward more immediate building updates to help improve the student experience.

 As a thank you for your generosity, every gift gets a free pennant!

-You may know that April is National Poetry Month, but did you know that Thursday April 26 is “Poem in Your Pocket” Day?
+You may know that April is National Poetry Month, but did you know that tomorrow, Friday April 29, is “Poem in Your Pocket” Day?
 People are encouraged to “celebrate by selecting a poem, carrying it with them, and sharing it with others throughout the day”.
-I am choosing to share here a poem by Contemporary American Poet Naomi Shihab Nye called “Valentine for Ernest Mann”.
-I agree that “maybe if we re-invent whatever our lives give us we find poems.”
-Pick a poem to share tomorrow – either in person or at #pocketpoem.
+I am choosing to share here a short poem by Toru Dutt, originally published in Ancient Ballads and Legends of Hindustan (C. Kegan Paul & Co., 1882).
+It speaks to me of the spring we have been flirting with this year.

 The Bonnie W. Oldham Library Research Prize recognizes excellence in research projects that show evidence of significant knowledge in the methods of research and the information gathering process and use of library resources, tools, and services.